Christmas Message 1999

 Because of the reflection of sunlight off the spacecraft, the Earth seems to be sitting in a beam of light, as if there were some special significance to this small world.
 But it’s just an accident of geometry and optics.
 The Sun emits its radiation equitably in all directions.
 Had the picture been taken a little earlier or a little later, there would have been no sunbeam highlighting the Earth.

 And why that cerulean color?
 The blue comes partly from the sea, partly from the sky.
 While water in a glass is transparent, it absorbs slightly more red light than blue.
 If you have tens of meters of the stuff or more, the red light is absorbed out and what gets reflected back to space is mainly blue.
 In the same way, a short line of sight through air seems perfectly transparent.
-Nevertheless—something Leonardo da Vinci excelled at portraying—the more distant the object, the bluer it seems.
+Nevertheless, something Leonardo da Vinci excelled at portraying, the more distant the object, the bluer it seems.
 Why?
 Because the air scatters blue light around much better than it does red.
-So the bluish cast of this dot comes from its thick but transparent atmosphere and its deep oceans of liquid water.
+So, the bluish cast of this dot comes from its thick but transparent atmosphere and its deep oceans of liquid water.
 And the white?
 The Earth on an average day is about half covered with white water clouds.

 We can explain the wan blueness of this little world because we know it well.
 Whether an alien scientist newly arrived at the outskirts of our solar system could reliably deduce oceans and clouds and a thickish atmosphere is less certain.
 Neptune, for instance, is blue, but chiefly for different reasons.
 From this distant vantage point, the Earth might not seem of any particular interest.

 But for us, it’s different.
 Look again at that dot.
 That’s here.
 That’s home.
 That’s us.
-On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
+On it everyone you love, everyone you know, everyone you ever heard of, every human being whoever was, lived out their lives.
 The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every “superstar,” every “supreme leader,” every saint and sinner in the history of our species lived there—on a mote of dust suspended in a sunbeam.

 The Earth is a very small stage in a vast cosmic arena.
 Think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become the momentary masters of a fraction of a dot.
 Think of the endless cruelties visited by the inhabitants of one corner of this pixel on the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds.